georgreichert/ascendii/readme.md

 ## 2) Basic game loop

 This basic game loop is implemented using Stacks of GameState pointers, but other implementations are of course possible.
-GameState::keyInput will be discarded with a future update, because the new Input class makes it unnecessary.
-Input handling will take place in each GameStates update() method instead.

 ```c++
 int main() {